umd-lib/reciprocal-borrowing-vagrant/README.md

 This repository contains a Vagrant configuration for setting up an IdP and SP for use in developing the "reciprocal-borrowing" Rails application.

+For more information about the configuration, see [docs/ConfigurationNotes.md](docs/ConfigurationNotes.md).

 ----
 **Warning:**